dataarchive/empirical-asset-pricing/README.md

 ## Preparatory Stage

-* Here I provide the Python code for "Data Analysis for Investment."
+* Here I provide the Python code (firstly prepared in 2017) for "Data Analysis for Investment."

 * It is based on Guofu Zhou's MATLAB code for that course.